sbmlteam/libsbml/README.txt

 * Dimensional analysis and unit checking.
 LibSBML implements a thorough system for dimensional analysis and checking units of quantities in a model.
-The validation rules for units that are specified in SBML Level 2 Version 2 and Version 3 are fully implemented, including checking units in mathematical formulas.
+The validation rules for units that are specified in SBML Level 2 and Level 3 are fully implemented, including checking units in mathematical formulas.

 * Access to SBML annotations and notes as XML objects.
-Annotations and notes in libSBML 3.x are read and manipulated as XML structures;
+Annotations and notes in libSBML 4.x are read and manipulated as XML structures;
   a text-string interface is available for backward compatibility with the libSBML 2.x series.
 Further, in order to facilitate the support of MIRIAM compatible annotations, there are new object classes